-This year my 8 year old decided to be Hermione Granger for Halloween.
+My 8 year old decided to be Hermione Granger for Halloween this year.
 I was so excited for her to embrace the Harry Potter series – I loved reading the books when I was younger.
 So naturally, our dog just had to be a Harry Pottery character.
 The problem was that I could hardly find anything online and if I did, it was too expensive for a dog costume IMHO.
 That’s why I decided to make one for her!
 This costume cost me a grand total of $2!

 This costume is a NO-SEW costume which makes it easy and quick to make.
 You need felt in the correct colors for whatever house you want your dog to be in, (Gryffindor: Scarlet and Gold, Ravenclaw: Blue and Bronze, Slytherin: Green and Silver, Hufflepuff: Yellow and Black) hot glue and a scissors.
 That’s it!
 I wanted our dog to match my daughter, so she is officially in Gryffindor House.
 I bought black for the robe, white for her collar, and yellow and red for the tie and scarf.

 I bought the felt in two sizes, the larger piece in black was just about right for the size of my dog.
 It was 12 inches x 18 inches.
 My dog is a Boston Terrier Pug mix, so she is relatively small and I didn’t want the robe to be dragging on the ground.
 If you have a larger dog, you may need to go to a fabric store and get a yard of black for the robe, then cut to fit.
 The red, yellow and white are all half the size of the black, 12 inches x 9 inches.
 Again, if you have a large dog, you may need larger sizes of colored felt.
 I got all of my felt at Michael’s.